Burlington Personal Injury Attorneys

 Visit a trusted family physician for a thorough physical examination.
 The physician may discover symptoms or injuries previously unnoticed.
 The physician can help develop an appropriate medical treatment plan if necessary.

 Keep detailed records of all medical treatment received due to the accident.
-This facilitates itemization of expenses for the insurance company and any legal action.
+This facilitates the itemization of expenses for the insurance company and any legal action.

-Although a car accident is often traumatizing, do not discuss the accident with anyone except the police, insurance company, and a trusted attorney.
+Although a car accident is often traumatizing, do not discuss the accident with anyone except the police, insurance company and a trusted attorney.
 Do not discuss the accident with any outside insurance companies under any circumstances.

-Finally, be wary if a settlement is offered from the insurance company.
-Although initial injuries may be treated, remember that injuries can result in long term complications.
+Another thing to keep in mind is that although your initial injuries may be treated, they could result in long-term complications.
 Do not accept a settlement until compensation for all injuries is guaranteed and do not sign any settlement offer without consulting an attorney first.